 10 API Testing Tips for Beginners (SOAP & REST)

-API (application programming interface) testing is a type of software testing that performs verification directly at the API level.
+API (application programming interface) testing is performed at the message layer without GUI.
 It is a part of integration testing that determines whether the APIs meet the testers’ expectations of functionality, reliability, performance, and security.
-Unlike UI testing, API testing is performed at the message layer without GUI.

 Here are 10 basic tips that you need to know for API testing: